DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 being used for different people.
 The combined name and email match is to account for SITs who work across multiple schools (e.g. in a MAT).

-User cannot change their own name whilst keeping their existing email.
+The user cannot change their own name whilst keeping their existing email.

-* 💻 There isn't an explicit journey built to change details of the existing SIT.
-When user changes SIT details, they immediately lose access to the SIT dashboard.
+When a user changes the SIT details, they immediately lose access to the SIT dashboard.

 * 💻 UI for multiple user access is supported but not built.
 There is an assumption that only one person at the school will need to use the service.

 An email is sent to the new nominated SIT on confirmation.

 * 💻 This email is to notify the new nominated SIT and provides instructions for signing into the service.

 New nominated SIT will be the email used for all further comms.

 * 💻 Once nominated, the SIT becomes DfE's most direct point of